$43.46 Million in Sales Expected for Business First Bancshares, Inc. (NASDAQ:BFST) This Quarter

-Wall Street brokerages expect Business First Bancshares, Inc. (NASDAQ:BFST) to announce $43.46 million in sales for the current quarter, according to Zacks.
+Brokerages expect Business First Bancshares, Inc. (NASDAQ:BFST) to announce sales of $43.46 million for the current fiscal quarter, Zacks reports.
 Two analysts have issued estimates for Business First Bancshares’ earnings, with the lowest sales estimate coming in at $42.06 million and the highest estimate coming in at $44.87 million.
-Business First Bancshares reported sales of $41.15 million in the same quarter last year, which would suggest a positive year-over-year growth rate of 5.6%.
-The business is expected to report its next earnings report on Thursday, October 28th.
+Business First Bancshares reported sales of $41.15 million in the same quarter last year, which indicates a positive year-over-year growth rate of 5.6%.
+The company is expected to issue its next quarterly earnings results on Thursday, October 28th.

-According to Zacks, analysts expect that Business First Bancshares will report full-year sales of $184.30 million for the current fiscal year, with estimates ranging from $183.36 million to $185.24 million.
-For the next fiscal year, analysts forecast that the company will post sales of $187.72 million, with estimates ranging from $178.99 million to $196.46 million.
-Zacks’ sales averages are an average based on a survey of sell-side research firms that that provide coverage for Business First Bancshares.
+According to Zacks, analysts expect that Business First Bancshares will report full-year sales of $184.30 million for the current financial year, with estimates ranging from $183.36 million to $185.24 million.
+For the next financial year, analysts anticipate that the company will post sales of $187.72 million, with estimates ranging from $178.99 million to $196.46 million.
+Zacks’ sales averages are a mean average based on a survey of sell-side analysts that that provide coverage for Business First Bancshares.

 Business First Bancshares (NASDAQ:BFST) last issued its quarterly earnings data on Sunday, July 25th.
-The company reported $0.90 earnings per share for the quarter, beating analysts’ consensus estimates of $0.55 by $0.35.
-The firm had revenue of $55.32 million during the quarter, compared to analyst estimates of $44.17 million.
-Business First Bancshares had a return on equity of 13.64% and a net margin of 25.37%.
+The company reported $0.90 earnings per share for the quarter, topping the Thomson Reuters’ consensus estimate of $0.55 by $0.35.
+Business First Bancshares had a net margin of 25.37% and a return on equity of 13.64%.
+The firm had revenue of $55.32 million for the quarter, compared to analysts’ expectations of $44.17 million.

+Hedge funds and other institutional investors have recently added to or reduced their stakes in the business.
+Public Employees Retirement System of Ohio purchased a new stake in Business First Bancshares during the 2nd quarter valued at approximately $25,000.
+Morgan Stanley grew its holdings in Business First Bancshares by 1,305.2% during the 2nd quarter.
+Morgan Stanley now owns 1,363 shares of the company’s stock valued at $31,000 after buying an additional 1,266 shares in the last quarter.
+Metropolitan Life Insurance Co NY grew its holdings in Business First Bancshares by 105,733.3% during the 2nd quarter.
+Metropolitan Life Insurance Co NY now owns 6,350 shares of the company’s stock valued at $146,000 after buying an additional 6,344 shares in the last quarter.
+BNP Paribas Arbitrage SA grew its holdings in Business First Bancshares by 102.5% during the 1st quarter.
+BNP Paribas Arbitrage SA now owns 9,003 shares of the company’s stock valued at $215,000 after buying an additional 4,557 shares in the last quarter.
+Finally, BHZ Capital Management LP purchased a new stake in Business First Bancshares during the 2nd quarter valued at approximately $218,000.
+Institutional investors own 31.03% of the company’s stock.

-The business also recently disclosed a quarterly dividend, which was paid on Tuesday, August 31st.
-Investors of record on Sunday, August 15th were given a dividend of $0.12 per share.
+The company also recently announced a quarterly dividend, which was paid on Tuesday, August 31st.
+Shareholders of record on Sunday, August 15th were paid a dividend of $0.12 per share.
+This represents a $0.48 dividend on an annualized basis and a yield of 2.13%.
 The ex-dividend date of this dividend was Thursday, August 12th.
-This represents a $0.48 dividend on an annualized basis and a yield of 2.10%.
-Business First Bancshares’s dividend payout ratio is currently 23.41%.
+Business First Bancshares’s payout ratio is 23.41%.

-Large investors have recently added to or reduced their stakes in the stock.
-BNP Paribas Arbitrage SA boosted its position in Business First Bancshares by 102.5% during the 1st quarter.
-BNP Paribas Arbitrage SA now owns 9,003 shares of the company’s stock valued at $215,000 after purchasing an additional 4,557 shares during the period.
-HRT Financial LP bought a new stake in Business First Bancshares during the 1st quarter valued at $514,000.
-Martingale Asset Management L P bought a new stake in Business First Bancshares during the 1st quarter valued at $305,000.
-The Manufacturers Life Insurance Company raised its stake in Business First Bancshares by 97.7% during the 1st quarter.
-The Manufacturers Life Insurance Company now owns 524,807 shares of the company’s stock valued at $12,559,000 after acquiring an additional 259,397 shares in the last quarter.
-Finally, Trexquant Investment LP bought a new stake in Business First Bancshares during the 1st quarter valued at $236,000.
-Institutional investors and hedge funds own 31.03% of the company’s stock.

 Business First Bancshares Company Profile